himanshi2608/Mask_Detector_Resnet/README.md

 |  1915	   |   1918      |

 - Batch size for training and testing is **30**.
-- Images are first preprocessed using viola-jones algorithm and resized to **(224,224)** to feed it into VGG16 model.
+- Images are first preprocessed using resnet algorithm and resized to **(224,224)** to feed it into RSENET50 model.

 ****